Do you think your bearded dragon is lonely?

 Putting them in too close of quarters may result in the submissive bearded dragon being abused by the dominant and not getting enough food.

-To even begin to consider getting another reptile to live with your beardy, you need to have a large enclosure.
+To even begin to consider getting another reptile to live with your bearded dragon, you need to have a large enclosure.

-If you do keep two bearded dragons in the same enclosure, you must keep up with proper cleaning in their tank.
+If you keep two bearded dragons in the same enclosure, you must keep up with cleaning in their tank.